Influencers in the magic middle are way underrated.

 The tastemakers of our modern day society

-But traffic from passionate and relevant influencers usually convert extremely well; their community trusts them and when they send traffic your way, they do it out of passion and not for money or fame.
+Traffic from magic middle influencers usually convert better; their community trusts them and when they send traffic your way, they do it out of passion and not for acclaim.

 Such influencers tend to be passionate about their niche subjects, sharing and learning from each other in a circle based on trust and dialogue; they are the tastemakers of modern day society.